GuiyuanLei/leig/content/home/teaching.md

 - Introduction to Github
 - Statistics for Non-Statistician
 - Working with R in the BEE (Biometrics Exploratory Environment)
-- R Shiny app 'Predictive Probability' and 'Data Driven Conditional Probability'
+- R Shiny app "Predictive Probability" and "Data Driven Conditional Probability" (DDCP)